 8 Ways to Boost PBL Project Quality Improvement

 1. Cultivate a classroom/homeschool culture of high expectations:

-2. Develop (and stick with) a system that works:
+2. Develop (and stick with) systems that works:

-There is not a specific system that will work for everyone.
-Find a system that works for you and your learners and stick with it.
+There are no specific systems that will work for everyone.
+Find systems that work for you and your learners and stick with them.

 3. Supply consistent feedback:

-Providing regular feedback to students throughout the process is critical if you expect tremendous final results.
-Offer many opportunities for feedback from you, peers, community experts, and more.
-The necessity for steady feedback is one reason for having project approval and evaluation meetings like we do.
-An eclectic group of people pool together to offer ideas and suggestions from different perspectives that students may have overlooked or simply didn't know the opportunity existed.
+Providing regular feedback to students throughout the student-led project-based learning process is critical if you expect tremendous final results.
+Offer many opportunities for feedback from yourself, their peers, community experts, and more.
+Make feedback feel normal and expected.

 4. Nurture a self-directed learning environment:

-When students have choice and take ownership of their learning, they care about the topic and process.
-They take interest in creating their final products.
-They develop an intrinsic motivation to do their best because they believe in themselves.
-They have a newfound sense of self-worth.
-All of this paves the way to quality projects.
+When students have choices and take ownership of learning, they care about the topic and process.
+They develop an intrinsic motivation to do their best because they believe in the topic they've chosen, the PBL plan they've developed, and themselves to get it done and make an impact.